+Topic 1:

+Supporting holistic development from 0-19 years

+Topic overview:

-Topic 1: Supporting holistic development from 0-19 years Topic overview: This topic area will build on and extend knowledge and understanding gained in Unit 002 of the CCPLD Core qualification LO1 and Units 300/301 of this qualification.
-This content allows learners to reaffirm their knowledge of general stages of development 0-19 years and factors affecting development and extend knowledge by gaining a broad in-depth theoretical understanding of: how all areas of development interrelate as part of holistic development how health, well-being and development can be promoted and supported in a range of different settings and activities e.g. team activities, youth clubs factors that promote positive health and well-being e.g. pre and post conception care, awareness of substance abuse the impact of current and contemporary factors on health and well-being e.g. young carers, online safety.
+This topic area will build on and extend knowledge and understanding gained in Unit 002 of the CCPLD Core qualification LO1 and Units 300/301 of this qualification.

+This content allows learners to reaffirm their knowledge of general stages of development 0-19 years and factors affecting development and extend knowledge by gaining a broad in-depth theoretical understanding of:

+- how all areas of development interrelate as part of holistic development - how health, well-being and development can be promoted and supported in a range of different settings and activities e.g. team activities, youth clubs - factors that promote positive health and well-being e.g. pre and post conception care, awareness of substance abuse - the impact of current and contemporary factors on health and well-being e.g. young carers, online safety.

 1.1 Development 0-19 years and how areas interrelate as part of holistic development.

 Learners should have a fundamental understanding of all areas of development 0-19 years.

-To include: emotional development intellectual (cognitive) development: neurological and brain development, understanding and concepts language, speech and communication development, including bilingualism, multi-lingualism and language acquisition physical development social development including behaviour (moral and social).
+- emotional development - intellectual (cognitive) development: neurological and brain development, understanding and concepts - language, speech and communication development, including bilingualism, multi-lingualism and language acquisition - physical development - social development including behaviour (moral and social).

 Learners should know and understand how all areas of development interrelate.

 Learners should be able to recognise atypical development patterns and know and understand why some children develop outside of the expected range of development milestones.

-Learners should know and understand how engaging in individual, group or team activities, in a range of settings can support a child's holistic development 0-19 years: Settings may include: a child's home environment childcare settings education settings formative clubs leisure/sport environments (indoor/outdoor) play environments (indoor/outdoor) play environments (indoor/outdoor) play environments (indoor/outdoor) play environments (indoor/outdoor)
+Learners should know and understand how engaging in individual, group or team activities, in a range of settings can support a child's holistic development 0-19 years:

+Settings may include:

+- a child's home environment

+- childcare settings

+- education settings

+- formative clubs

+- leisure/sport environments (indoor/outdoor)

+- play environments (indoor/outdoor)

+- recreational areas/open play spaces

+- youth clubs.

-1.2 Promoting health, well- being and holistic Learners should know and understand factors that promote well-being and holistic development and from 0-19 years, in the short and/or long term.
+1.2 Promoting health, wellbeing and holistic development from conception to age 19 years.

+Learners should know and understand factors that promote well-being and holistic development and from 0-19 years, in the short and/or long term.
-development Learners should know and understand that appropriate prefrom conception conception and post conception care during pregnancy can support a

-to age 19 years. child's development from conception onwards.
+Learners should know and understand that appropriate preconception and post conception care during pregnancy can support a child's development from conception onwards.

-Factors that promote positive health and well-being to include: preconception parents being supported to be as physically and mentally healthy as possible prior to conceiving adequate diet and nutrition e.g. taking folic acid (pre and during first 12 weeks of pregnancy) post conception
+Factors that promote positive health and well-being to include: preconception post conception

+- parents being supported to be as physically and mentally healthy as possible prior to conceiving - adequate diet and nutrition e.g. taking folic acid (pre and during first 12 weeks of pregnancy)

-appropriate nutrition and hydration e.g. avoiding high risk foods receiving routine and non-routine monitoring screening checks - as appropriate
+- appropriate nutrition and hydration e.g. avoiding high risk foods - receiving routine and non-routine monitoring screening checks as appropriate

 0-19 years

 Factors may include:

-stability and security
+- stability and security

-appropriate social environment
+- appropriate social environment

-awareness of the risks of substance misuse
+- awareness of the risks of substance misuse

-adequate nutrition and hydration awareness of body changes
+- adequate nutrition and hydration

+- awareness of body changes

-stimulation and challenge
+- stimulation and challenge

-opportunities for new experiences
+- opportunities for new experiences

-relationships and role-models
+- relationships and role-models

-focussing on strengths to build resilience
+- focussing on strengths to build resilience

-appropriate sexual health -understanding contraception and sextually transmitted infections (STI's).
+- appropriate sexual health -understanding contraception and sextually transmitted infections (STI's).

 Learners should know and understand how current and relevant schemes, initiatives and programmes can support positive development and well-being from 0-19 years.

-To include:

-Designed to smile
+- Designed to smile

-First 1,000 Days collaborative
+- First 1,000 Days collaborative

-Healthy Schools Scheme
+- Healthy Schools Scheme

-• The Healthy Child Programme (HCP).
+- The Healthy Child Programme (HCP).

 Learners should know and understand current and relevant legislation that aims to support health and well-being from conception to age 19 years.

-To include:

-Future Generations and Well-being Act 2015

-Public Health Wales, Welsh Adverse Childhood Experiences

-(ACE) Study.2015

-Social Services and Well-being (Wales) Act 2014.
+- Future Generations and Well-being Act 2015 - Public Health Wales, Welsh Adverse Childhood Experiences (ACE) Study.2015 - Social Services and Well-being (Wales) Act 2014.